 Financial Crimes Enforcement Network (FinCEN)

-The Financial Crimes Enforcement Network (FinCEN) is a bureau within the U.S. Department of the Treasury, and is the delegated administrator of the BSA.
+The This is an external link to a website belonging to another federal agency, private organization, or commercial entity.
+Financial Crimes Enforcement Network (FinCEN) (Opens new window) is a bureau within the U.S. Department of the Treasury, and is the delegated administrator of the BSA.
 In this capacity, FinCEN issues regulations and interpretive guidance, provides outreach to regulated industries, supports the examination functions performed by federal banking agencies and pursues civil enforcement actions when warranted.

 - For the general public with questions about the Financial Crimes Enforcement Network (FinCEN), its policies and programs, call: 703.905.3591 (Monday thru Friday, 8:30 a.m. - 8:00 p.m.
 Eastern).